-In 2021, Los Angeles City Planning undertook updates to the City's Housing Element and Safety Element.
-In accordance with State law, this concurrent update of two General Plan Elements prompted review of the environmental justice goals, policies, and objectives contained in the General Plan for compliance with State law (SB 1000, adopted 2016).
+In 2021, the Department of City Planning undertook updates to the City's Housing Element and Safety Element.
+In accordance with State law, this concurrent update of two General Plan Elements prompted review of the environmental justice goals, policies, and objectives contained in the General Plan for compliance with State law (SB 1000, adopted 2016).2

 The Plan for a Healthy Los Angeles, originally adopted in 2015, is the City's Health, Wellness, and Equity Element.
 It serves as the primary location of environmental justice goals, objectives, policies, and implementation programs in the City's General Plan.
-Additional environmental justice policies are located in the Framework Element, Housing Element, Mobility Element, Air Quality Element, Open Space Element, as well as
+Additional environmental justice policies are located in the Framework Element, Housing Element, Mobility Element, Air Quality Element, Open Space Element, as well as Community Plans.
+The Health Atlas for the City of Los Angeles, which is included in the Plan for a Healthy Los Angeles, maps indicators and determinants of health, and can be used to understand the areas of the City with the highest vulnerabilities and cumulative burdens as compared to other portions of the City.